HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/run_search_queries_api.md

 }
 ```

-This will return all documents containing the word `Product` in their `title` field.
+This search query returns all documents containing the word `Product` in their `title` field.

 ### Search using a query string